All the best Black Friday phone deals still available

 Offers expired/out of stock

-These offers left over from Prime Day and other sales are gone for now -- keep checking back as they may return at some point post-Black Friday.
+These offers are gone for now -- keep checking back as they may return at some point.

 The LG Stylo 5 has a 6.2-inch screen, and, as the name suggests, a built-in stylus pen for writing and drawing.
 It also features face recognition and a fingerprint sensor.
 You'll find it at Best Buy for $250.